 To determine who qualifies for National Merit, NMSC uses a scale called the Selection Index.
 NMSC adds each of your Math, Reading, and Writing section scores, which fall between 8 and 38, and then multiply that sum by 2.
-The PSAT NMSC Selection Index ranges from 48 to 228.
+Thus, the PSAT NMSC Selection Index ranges from 48 to 228.

 Students who take the PSAT in their junior year are eligible for National Merit distinction.

 PSAT NMSQT Qualifying Scores for 2010 and 2020

-Selection Index cutoffs compare the scores of test-takers in each state.
-You'll probably get national percentiles on your PSAT score report, but state percentiles are the ones that the National Merit Scholarship Corporation uses to award students.
+Selection Index cutoffs compare the scores of test takers in each state.
+You'll probably get national percentiles on your PSAT score report, but state percentiles are the ones that the NMSC uses to award students.